BrycensRanch/BrycensPlayerManager/README.md

 - Have the option to remove players that have the same or similar skins,usernames, username matches the configured regex, etc.
 - Integration with punishment databases to filter out players that are known to be bad.

+## Praise

+This project uses JMP’s build logic that has low boilerplate and a universal jar task - I have gone through hell fighting Gradle trying to implement it, but, all credit is given to Jmp. https://github.com/jpenilla/MiniMOTD/blob/v2.0.8/universal/build.gradle.kts Licensed under MIT, so, it’s compatible with our project.

 ## Screenshots

 > Insert screenshots of plugin here